FRCTeam1073-TheForceTeam/rpilidar22/README.md

 *will update this section later*
 ## Installation
 Needed:
-- [puTTY](https://www.putty.org/), ssh & telenet product that aids in a serial port connection outside of the roborio.
+- [puTTY](https://www.putty.org/), ssh & telenet product that aids in off-loading connection.
 - [Repository for LiDAR-based SLAM in Python](https://github.com/122004/BreezySLAM).
 The RP Lidar libraries are in C++, so this is needed as our robot uses primarily Java for our subsystems and Python for our sensors. **Special thanks to [Atsushi Sakai](https://github.com/AtsushiSakai)**

 *If this sensor is a priority for your team, please consider coding the whole system in C++ to integrate it into your robot code as a whole.
 That being said, this repository is primarily for those looking to work in Java/Python*